 There are a number of fellowship and scholarship opportunities that are available to graduate students.
 The following discussion summarizes some of the major opportunities currently available.
 Most provide a non-resident tuition waiver.
-Check with the Department Graduate Office and Office of Graduate Studies for details.
+Check with the Department of Scholarships and Financial Aid and the Office of Graduate Studies for details.
 Students holding fellowships should check the Graduate Catalog to determine registration requirements.